manikmakki/Alfa-Tube-AH-Info/README.md

 	<img src="alfa-tube-ah-diagram.png">

 # Gettings Started
-[Docs for AHM27292U](https://docs.alfa.com.tw/Product/AHM27292U/) -- while not explicitly for the Tube-AH, this is the module installed inside the Tube-AH via PCI -> M.2 adapter.<br>
+[Docs for AHM27292U](https://docs.alfa.com.tw/Product/AHM27292U/) -- While not explicitly for the Tube-AH, this is the module installed inside the Tube-AH via PCI -> M.2 adapter.<br>
 [Factory Firmware DL from Alfa](https://drive.google.com/file/d/1KSlgDL66AJUVrZjVxHLGtyePOj-y7iDj/view?usp=share_link) -- At this time, there is no firmware on [Alfa's website](https://files.alfa.com.tw/).
 This link was provided by their customer support team<br>
+[Newracom (chipset manufacturer) docs](https://github.com/newracom/nrc7292_sw_pkg/blob/master/package/host/doc/UG-7292-003-S1G_Channel.pdf) -- Page 5 for channel mapping, as the firmware shows only 2.4 and 5ghz bands due to wpa_supplicant not supporting sub-1ghz bands. <br>
 <br>
 **NOTE**: The firmware above boots, but appears to be lacking the nessecary drivers and kernel modules to support the nrc7292 chipset<br>
 **NOTE**: For the firmware above, the IP is 192.168.1.254 and the webconsole is available on 8022/tcp ([Click here!](http://192.168.1.254:8022))<br>